qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 for the meaning of the checkbox).
 It can make sense to disable this option when you use expensive views.

-.. _`layer_style_backup`:
+.. _layer_style_backup:

 QGIS layer_style table and database backup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to make a backup of your PostGIS database using the :file:`pg_dump` and :file:`pg_restore` commands, and the default layer styles as saved by QGIS fail to restore afterwards, you need to set the XML option to :file:`DOCUMENT` and the restore will work.

 .. code-block:: sql